 \subsection{CNN-based Architecture}

 In the CNN-based architecture, satellite image time series are processed in a factorized manner: first spatially and then temporally, for both settings \One and \Three, as shown in Figure \ref{fig:cnn-img} and Figure \ref{fig:cnn-multi}, respectively.
-For a given satellite image time series $x_{1:T} = \{ x_t \}_{t=1}^{T}, \; x_t \in \mathbb{R}^{H \times W \times C}$ with $C$ the number bands and the day of the year, and $T$ a fixed number of time steps, each image $x_t$ is first encoded independently by a ResNet-50 pre-trained on ImageNet \citep{he2016deep}: $f(x_t) = \{ z_{i,t}\}_{i=1}^{N_S}, \; z_{i, t} \in \mathbb{R}^{H_i \times W_i \times D_i}$, which outputs $N_S=3$ feature maps of channel dimension $D_i$, each feature map corresponds to a different scale.
-The encoding of all time steps is done in parallel, and each scale-specific feature map: $z_{i, t}$, is concatenated independently for each scale across the temporal axis: $z_{i, 1:T} = \{z_{i, t}\}_{t=1}^{T}$.
+For a given satellite image time series $x_{1:T} = \{ x_t \}_{t=1}^{T}$, with $x_t \in \mathbb{R}^{H \times W \times C}$ being a single time step with $C$ the number bands and the day of the year, and $T$ a fixed number of time steps, each image $x_t$ is first encoded independently by a ResNet-50 pre-trained on ImageNet \citep{he2016deep}: $f(x_t) = \{ z_{i,t}\}_{i=1}^{N_S}$, with, $z_{i, t} \in \mathbb{R}^{H_i \times W_i \times D_i}$, which outputs $N_S=3$ feature maps of channel dimension $D_i$, each feature map corresponding to a different scale.
+The encoding of all time steps is done in parallel, and each scale-specific feature map, $z_{i, t}$, is concatenated independently for each scale across the temporal axis: $z_{i, 1:T} = \{z_{i, t}\}_{t=1}^{T}$.
 Then, the spatio-temporal encoding is done via one ConvLSTM model per scale.
-By extracting the last hidden state from each ConvLSTM: $g_i$, we obtain feature maps $g_i(z_{i, 1:T}) = s_i, \; s_i \in \mathbb{R}^{H_i \times W_i \times D'_i}$ at 3 different scales with channel dimension $D'_i < D_i$, providing multiple levels of contextual information.
+By extracting the last hidden state from each ConvLSTM: $g_i$, we obtain feature maps $g_i(z_{i, 1:T}) = s_i$, with $s_i \in \mathbb{R}^{H_i \times W_i \times D'_i}$ at 3 different scales with channel dimension $D'_i < D_i$, providing multiple levels of contextual information.